Knotx/knotx-fragments/handler/README.md

 ##### Node processing
 The node responsibility can be described as:
-> Graph node gets a fragment, processes it and generate some logs and responds with Transition.
+> Graph node gets a fragment, processes it and produce some logs and responds with Transition.
 So a node is the function
 >`F -> (F', T, L)` where `F` is the Fragment, `F'` is a modified Fragment, `T` is the Transition and L is Node Loge.

 The node definition is abstract.
 It allows to define simple processing nodes but also more complex